 Significant cutting, machining, and welding activities are expected with SG replacement outages.
 Several procedures are listed in Appendix A to this procedure that contain useful guidance for welding inspections.

-Training and qualifications of licensee and contract quality control/assurance inspectors, and NDE examiners are reviewed to verify that personnel meet site and Code qualification requirements and are prepared for the sitespecific tasks.
+Training and qualifications of licensee and contract quality control/assurance inspectors, and NDE examiners are reviewed to verify that personnel meet site and ASME Code qualification requirements and are prepared for the site-specific tasks.
 In the past, mockups have been used for qualifying welding procedures and training and qualifying welders, machinists, and NDE inspectors.

-For the selected welds review weld procedures and welder qualification records, confirm that the Code required essential and supplemental essential welding variables for the welding processes used were met, and verify that preservice NDE requirements were completed.
+For the selected welds review weld procedures and welder qualification records, confirm that the ASME Code required essential and supplemental essential welding variables for the welding processes used were met, and verify that preservice NDE requirements were completed with acceptable results in accordance with the ASME Code, Section III.
 Also, review the non-conformance reports for each major steam generator replacement weld to confirm that welding deficiencies were dispositioned in accordance with Code requirements.

+In many previous SG replacement activities, the licensee used nickel-based Alloy 182 as the weld filler material to connect major inlet and outlet pipes (hot and cold leg) to the RSG nozzles.
+The licensee also applied a weld inlay on the inside diameter surface of the pipe using Alloy 52/52M weld filler metal at the attachment nozzles to insulate the Alloy 182 weld metal from RCS coolant to minimize primary water stress corrosion cracking in Alloy 182 weld metal.

+The inspector should verify that the appropriate weld material and welding procedure are used to connect the existing pipes to RSG nozzles.
+Additionally, the inspector should determine if the licensee performed a repair of the finished weld after an unacceptable fabrication defect was detected by fabrication or preservice examinations as required by ASME Code Section III.

+If a weld repair was performed, the inspector should (1) verify whether the licensee repaired the weld in accordance with the ASME Code Sections III and XI, (2) document the repair activity and the existence of the fabrication defect in the inspection report, (3) document the results of nondestructive examinations of the welds between the existing pipes and RSG nozzles in the inspection report, and (4) communicate the issues to the cognizant NRR technical branches via the NRR project manager.

 The inspection should verify that modifications to walls and other structures and removal and restoration of component supports are documented.

 A temporary containment opening may need to be established to allow for the movement of SG components.
-The inspections should verify that the procedures and methods used to enlarge and restore the containment access ensure that the design assumptions and requirements are satisfied and that the containment is restored to at least its required strength and integrity criteria.
+The inspections should verify that the procedures and methods used to enlarge and restore the containment access ensure that the design assumptions and requirements are satisfied, and that the containment is restored to at least its required strength and integrity criteria.
 Post restoration testing should demonstrate that the containment has been properly restored.
 See Appendix B of this procedure for additional information.

 Implementation of controls for personnel access to radiologically controlled work areas, surveillance of work activities, and procedure adherence should be verified.
 Reviews should be made of the implementation of ALARA, radiological exposure, contamination, and airborne contamination controls planned for cutting, welding, and other activities including contaminated interference removal.
 Also, implementation of any special controls for contaminated tools and waste should be reviewed.
 Where applicable, controls for shielding installations should consider the effects of additional weight loads on equipment.